picnich/2.0-booksluts/src/books/2024-12-12-demon-copperhead.md

         a good story.
 Demon Copperhead speaks for a new generation of lost boys, and all those born into beautiful, cursed places they can't imagine leaving behind.
-nextBook: Where the Crawdads Sing
+nextBook: I Who Have Never Known Men
 ---